chutommy/prondru/README.md

 # prOndru

-Check out the website at [chutommy.github.io/prondru/](https://chutommy.github.io/prondru).
+Check out the website of the project at [chutommy.github.io/prondru/](https://chutommy.github.io/prondru).

 ## Installation